ad-freiburg/pfaedle/README.md

 ## OSM filtering

 `pfaedle` comes with the ability to filter OpenStreetMap data.
-If you specify the `-X` flag, `pfaedle` will filter the input OSM file and output a now OSM file which contains *exactly* the data needed to calculate the shapes for the input GTFS feed and the input configuration.
+If you specify the `-X` flag, `pfaedle` will filter the input OSM file and output a new OSM file which contains *exactly* the data needed to calculate the shapes for the input GTFS feed and the input configuration.